-ABC News' Kendall Evans reports: Despite reports today quoting anonymous 'GOP sources" that embattled Sen. Larry Craig, R-Idaho., will resign Friday, his Idaho staff maintains the Senator will return to Washington, D.C. next week to continue his work, Craig's Idaho press secretary tells ABC News.
+ABC News' Ronna Waldman reports: Despite reports today quoting anonymous 'GOP sources" that embattled Sen. Larry Craig, R-Idaho., will resign Friday, his aide says the Senator will return to Washington, D.C. next week to continue his work as best he can, Craig's Idaho press secretary tells ABC News.

-Pressure has mounted on Craig to resign after news broke of his arrest in an undercover sting operation in an airport men's room.
+Pressure is mounting on Craig to resign after news broke of his arrest in an undercover sting operation in an airport men's room.
 Craig pleaded guilty to disorderly conduct on Aug.
 1 but has maintained that he did nothing wrong.

 Republican leaders have launched investigations into the matter and Republican senators have publicly called on Craig to step down.